Holiday rentals in Cardiff

 4.98 out of 5 average rating, 180 reviews

-A completely self-contained annex-come-studio in our garden with access from the rear.
+A completely self-contained annex-come-studio in our garden.
 It has everything you need for a short stay in Cardiff and is very close to lovely parks, cafes, restaurants and shops and is 25 mins walk or ten mins bus ride to town - the bus stop is right behind the annex.
 It is suitable for a couple, two friends (there's a pull-out single bed in the living area) or a couple with a child.
 We converted our garage during lockdown and created this unique and cosy space.

 Top guest favourite